FAIRmedia-AT/data-catalog-docs/README.md

 ## Usage

-When the FairMedia Dataset Catalog is opened, you are first greeted with the start page.
+When the FairMedia Data Catalog is opened, you are first greeted with the start page.
 It currently displays all public datasets in a list.
 You can open these and view more detailed information about them.
 The detail page is divided into several tabs (General, Terms & Liabilities, Responsible AI, Distributions and Record Sets) to display the information more clearly.

 To access further information, you have to log in.
 You will then see a list of all datasets created and another button next to the login button to create datasets.